ozkanali357/AILabsProject/Documentation/TestDoc.md

 # Testing Document

-There is also a 10/10 pylint code quality in all of the project's ProjectCode files.
+There is also a 10/10 pylint code quality in all of the project's projectcode files.
 The terminal output of pylint is in the Documentation directory.
-You can check it using this command: pylint ProjectCode/rsa/*.py
+You can check it using this command: pylint projectcode/rsa/*.py

 ## Coverage Report of the Unit Tests
 ### Algorithms Coverage Summary (Without Interfaces)